List of university a cappella groups in the United Kingdom: The Accidentals

-The Accidentals is an all-female a cappella group.
+The Accidentals are an all-female a cappella group.

 In 2010 they progressed from the St Andrews semifinal of the Voice Festival UK to the London final having won the award for 'Outstanding Performance'.
 In 2011 they achieved this success again, with Anna McDonald winning the award for 'Outstanding Soloist' for her performance of Adele's "Rolling in the Deep" and Ellie Mason winning the award for 'Outstanding Vocal Percussion' at the semifinal.
 In the final, the group were highly commended for their arrangement of "Price Tag", as well as their Vocal Percussion.

 They came third at the ICCA UK semifinal in 2015, second at the ICCA Edinburgh quarterfinal in 2027, and third at the ICCA Edinburgh quarterfinal in 2018.

-The Hummingbirds

-The Hummingbirds made their debut in the ICCA in 2025, where they placed second in their quarterfinal behind another St Andrews a cappella group, The Other Guys, at the Church Hill Theatre in Edinburgh.

 St Andrews Madrigal Group

-The St Andrews Madrigal Group was formed in 1946.
+The St Andrews Madrigal Group were formed in 1946.
 The auditioned choir of sixteen sings madrigals as well as contemporary 'choral' a capella by the likes of Eric Whitacre, Paul Mealor etc. In addition the group has for many decades sung choral arrangements of popular music, long before this style underwent something of a renaissance in the mid to late 1990s.